wolfgangj/bone-lisp/README.md

     (_w/new-reg (lambda () foo))

 The given thunk will be evaluated with objects allocated in a new region.
-On return, the return value will be copied to the previous region.
+The return value will be copied to the previous region.
-Then, the region will be freed.
+Finally, the new region will be freed.

 ## License